mike-zappitello/http_monitor/README.md

 ### Thank You

 Thank you for taking the time to review my project.
 I hope you've found it to be easy to follow.
-If you have any questions, I can be reached at mzappitello at gmail dot com.
+If you have any questions, I can be reached at mzappitello@gmail.com